 - a.
-Mean-center the data by subtracting the weighted contract mean for each variable (outcome and dichotomously coded case-mix variables) from each value of the corresponding variable observed in that contract.
-Replace each missing mean-centered covariate value (when outcome is not missing) by a zero for each of the corresponding dichotomously coded variables.
-This imputes the contract mean of the covariate for the missing value. - b.
-Estimate case-mix adjustment model coefficients by weighted least squares (WLS) linear regression using weights calculated in step 2 above.
+Replace missing case-mix adjustor values with unweighted contract mean values for each dichotomously coded variable.
+For each respondent, this imputes missing covariate values to the contract mean of non-missing values between zero and one. - b.
+Mean-center the data by subtracting the weighted contract mean for each variable (outcome and dichotomously coded case-mix variables) from each value of the corresponding variable observed in that contract. - c.
+Estimate case-mix adjustment model coefficients by weighted least squares (WLS) linear regression using weights calculated in step 2 above. - d.
+Calculate uncentered adjusted mean scores for each measure and contract by subtracting regression predictions for each respondent and measure from the

-- c.
-Calculate uncentered adjusted mean scores for each measure and contract by subtracting regression predictions for each respondent and measure from the corresponding observed response and then calculating the mean of these differences within each contract. - d.
-Re-center scores for each measure and contract (by adding the same amount to each contract's scores on the measure) so that the contract-enrollmentweighted mean of adjusted contract scores equals the corresponding weighted mean of unadjusted contract mean scores; the amount added is the difference between the overall weighted unadjusted mean score and the overall weighted adjusted mean score (uncentered adjusted mean score from (5c) minus unadjusted mean score). - e.
-For each composite measure and contract, calculate the equally-weighted mean across the included items of scores and of residuals. - f.
-Estimate sampling variances (squared standard errors) for each measure and contract. - g.
-Calculate the national mean (the weighted mean of all contract scores) for each measure, weight by the survey-eligible contract enrollment assessed at the time of sample design. - h.
-Calculate the standard error of the estimated difference between the contract score and the weighted national mean for each measure. - i.
-Calculate t-statistics using parameters from (5d), (5g), and (5h), t = (estimated difference between contract and national mean) / (standard error of estimated difference) - j.
-Compare t-statistics to cutoffs -1.96 and +1.96 to assign

-''' "meaning" = 1 (t < -1.96, significantly below average), = 2 (-1.96 < t < +1.96, not significantly different from average), = 3 (t > +1.96, significantly above average). '''

-- 6. "Stars" estimation post-processes output from the Macro and applies criteria published in the Medicare 2024 Part C & D Star Ratings Technical Notes, Attachment K. - a.
+- corresponding observed response and then calculating the mean of these differences within each contract. - e.
+Re-center scores for each measure and contract (by adding the same amount to each contract's scores on the measure) so that the contract-enrollment-weighted mean of adjusted contract scores equals the corresponding weighted mean of unadjusted contract mean scores; the amount added is the difference between the overall weighted unadjusted mean score and the overall weighted adjusted mean score (uncentered adjusted mean score from (5c) minus unadjusted mean score). - f.
+For each composite measure and contract, calculate the equally-weighted mean across the included items of scores and of residuals. - g.
+Estimate sampling variances (squared standard errors) for each measure and contract. - h.
+Calculate the national mean (the weighted mean of all contract scores) for each measure, weight by the survey-eligible contract enrollment assessed at the time of sample design. - i.
+Calculate the standard error of the estimated difference between the contract score and the weighted national mean for each measure. - j.
+Calculate t-statistics using parameters from (5d), (5g), and (5h), t = (estimated difference between contract and national mean) / (standard error of estimated difference) - k.
+Compare t-statistics to cutoffs -1.96 and +1.96 to assign - i. "meaning" = 1 (t < -1.96, significantly below average); - ii. "meaning" = $2(-1.96 \le t \le +1.96)$, not significantly different from average); - iii. "meaning" = 3 (t > +1.96, significantly above average). - 6.
+"Stars" estimation post-processes output from the Macro and applies criteria published in the Medicare 2025 Part C & D Star Ratings Technical Notes, Attachment K. - a.
 Convert the score to a 0-100 scale as used in consumer reports, by the following formula: